-- Verify the candidate's identity e.g. checking the name and birth date on a birth certificate. - Obtain an enhanced DBS certificate (via the candidate) and, for candidates engaging in regulated activity, barred list information. - Where it has been deemed necessary, obtain an enhanced DBS check with children's barred list information. - Verify a candidate's mental and physical fitness to carry out their role. - Verify the person's right to work in the UK. - Make further checks on any individual who has lived or worked outside the UK. - Verify professional qualifications, as appropriate. - For those in management, trustee or governor roles, conduct a section 128 check.
+- Verify the candidate's identity, e.g. checking the name and birth date on a birth certificate and verifying any name changes. - Obtain an enhanced DBS check via the candidate and, for candidates engaging in regulated activity, barred list information. - Obtain a separate children's barred list check if the individual will start work in regulated activity with children before the DBS certificate is available. - Verify a candidate's mental and physical fitness to carry out their role. - Verify the person's right to work in the UK. - Make further checks as appropriate on any individual who has lived or worked outside the UK. - Verify professional qualifications, as appropriate. - Ensure that an applicant to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State - Ensure that appropriate checks are carried out to ensure that individuals employed to work in Reception classes, or in wraparound care for children up to the age of 8, are not disqualified from working in these settings under the 2018 Childcare Disqualification Regulations. - For those in management, trustee or governor roles, conduct a section 128 check.